 Rohit Sharma is favourite to replace Virat Kohli as India's next Test captain.
 Photograph:( AFP )

-Kohli shared the news with one and all and tweeted saying, "Everything has to come to a halt at some stage and for me as Test captain of India, it’s now.
+The 33-year-old tweeted saying, "Everything has to come to a halt at some stage and for me as Test captain of India, it’s now.
 It’s been 7 years of hard work, toil and relentless perseverance every day to take the team in the right direction.
 I’ve done the job with absolute honesty and left nothing out there.
 Everything has to come to a halt at some stage and for me as Test Captain of India, it’s now."

 Under Kohli, India became a more confident and aggressive force in home Tests and started winning more regularly in away series as well.
 During his tenure as the Test captain, India won their maiden Test series in Australia, earned an unassailable 2-1 lead over England in the incomplete five Tests in the United Kingdom in mid-2021, played the inaugural WTC final and ended as the No. 1 ranked side in the format for five successive years in the annual updates of the ICC Rankings.
 Following his resignation, all-rounder Shardul Thakur has now opened up on Kohli's decision.

 “It was an emotional moment for everyone.
 No one expected that he would resign from Test captaincy," Thakur told Indian Express in a chat.

 “We did well under his captaincy, especially overseas.
 Those series we lost overseas were close ones.
 The team was doing well under him and no one expected this.
 However, now that he has made his decision, everyone should respect it,” he added.